manzanoa/CMSC312/README.md

 NOTE: The program only asks this once.

-If the user wishes to have a random set of processes from varying templates they may choose 6 and the process will randomly make 10 processes.
+If the user wishes to have a random set of processes from varying templates they may choose 6 and the process will randomly make j processes.

 The program will output the steps each process has taken:
 	-for example: if process 1 is newly created the program will print